All States/Alabama/Montgomery/General Contracting

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before covering, electrical/plumbing rough-in inspections, insulation inspection, and final inspection before certificate of occupancy
+Foundation inspection before concrete pour, framing inspection before covering, electrical/plumbing rough-in inspections, insulation inspection, and final inspection.
+Schedule 24-48 hours in advance through Montgomery Building Department.

 §4